MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 - **Higher isolation**: Isolation is intended to avoid interference.
 This strategy applies to security, performance, and even segregation of development, testing, and production environment.

   The App Service Environment (ASE) tier gives you better control over security and data protection as each app can have its own security settings.
 There's better containment of breaches because isolation limits the blast radius.
 Resource contention is minimized from a performance perspective.
-Also, isolation allows for independent scaling based on specific demand and individual capacity planning.
+Isolation allows for independent scaling based on specific demand and individual capacity planning.

   This approach is more expensive and requires operational rigor.